mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Others take it to mean those who make their living from the asteroid–mining and prospecting industries, often but not always in a belt.
-Here in Bowman it simply means the local population as opposed to ‘company men’.
+Here in Bowman it simply means the local population as opposed to 'company men'.

 There is no government structure in the Bowman Belt, nor any real body of law as such.
 The Belters live in small communities or family groups and are scattered quite widely.
 The main population concentrations, such as they are, can be found at the town of Garrison which has grown up around the starport and at some of the larger asteroids.
-The most important of these is Koenig’s Rock in the main belt.
+The most important of these is Koenig's Rock in the main belt.

-In addition to the Belter population there are about 2500–3000 ‘company men’ in the system at any one time.
+In addition to the Belter population there are about 2500–3000 'company men' in the system at any one time.
 These are not residents or Belters but are well–paid employees of Ling Standard Products.
 LSP has more or less taken over the Trailing Trojan cluster of asteroids, and runs off independents with armed cutters and mercenary security troopers.
-There is an LSP ‘company town’ in the cluster, from which mining platforms are sent out to nearby asteroids to extract whatever minerals can be found there.
+There is an LSP 'company town' in the cluster, from which mining platforms are sent out to nearby asteroids to extract whatever minerals can be found there.
 Ingots of ore are then launched by mass driver to the two LSP stations near